tmbgreaves/ichpc-build-additional/README.md

 # Runtime requirements for using CX3

-Users report that the following are required in PBS scripts for successful running on IC HPC, specifically using CX3 nodes as CX1 and CX2 hardware has known issues with Fluidity.
+Users report that the following are tested in PBS scripts for successful running on IC HPC, specifically using CX3 nodes as CX1 and CX2 hardware has known issues with Fluidity.

 ```
 Wall time: 72:00:00